tompfeif/CDLoanForecasting/README.md

 The historical data is from 10-31-2012 to 6-30-2016, and includes monthly data of 45 periods.
 The data exhibits a trend, and because of the limited data, a seasonal component cannot be determined.
 Therefore it seems that a time series model with trend is most appropriate.

 Cross validation is a great way to select appropriate models, but because of the limited data and the growth shifts of the data, cross validation will not be used to select a model, and instead arima and exponential smoothing models will be combined to create forecasts.
+Cross validation can be done with the holdout method or K-fold cross validation.